ClickHouse/ClickHouse/docs/en/operations/backup.md

 More details on queries related to partition manipulations can be found in [respective section of ALTER documentation](../query_language/alter.md#query_language-manipulation-with-partitions-and-parts).

+There's a third-party tool to automate this approach: [clickhouse-backup](https://github.com/AlexAkulov/clickhouse-backup).

 [Original article](https://clickhouse.yandex/docs/en/operations/access_rights/) <!--hide-->